shreyan241/RL_rubiks_visualizer/README.md

 ```

 2. Running the Visualizer
+  - On Windwows
     - Run the run.bat file - `run.bat` in the command prompt.

+  - On Linux
+    - Make the run.sh file executable and run it:
+    ```
+    chmod +x run.sh
+    ./run.sh
+    ```
   - This will:
       - Install Poetry if not present.
       - Set up dependencies.